78300 Introduction to Migration Law

 Teaching and learning strategies

 Students are introduced to migration law and practice from the perspective of a professional preparing to enter the area of migration practice.
 As the introductory subject in the Graduate Diploma, students are guided through online learning with weekly interactive activities.
 These activities align with professional practice and include a component for preparation, followed by participation and feedback.
 Using targeted resources, such as the LEGENDcom database, students engage in weekly discussion groups.
 Students build on their preparation and self-directed learning in these discussion groups and the online discussion board.
 Teachers provide feedback that is relevant to professional practice through the discussion groups and with exemplars of best practice.
-Regular quizzes and the practice file, enhanced by contributions from professional agents, provide students with a sound introduction to the practice of a migration advisor.
+Regular quizzes and the client file, enhanced by contributions from professional agents, provide students with a sound introduction to the practice of a migration advisor.

 Strategy 2 - Independent and self-directed learning